lsu-ddem/intro-to-esports/content/7- Entertainment Research/1_Lesson_1/_index.en.md

 -   The class will be shown a compilation of continuity errors in popular films to gain an understanding of the importance of maintaining continuity and the effects errors in continuity can have on the scene/film as a whole and on the audience.

 	-   The students will also research continuity errors found in their favorite movies that they may not have noticed before.
-		- There are many sites that keep records of these errors, such as [MovieMistakes for example](https://www.moviemistakes.com/best/continuity)
+		- There are many sites that keep records of these errors, such as [MovieMistakes for example](https://www.moviemistakes.com/best/continuity).

 -   As a class, the students will generate:

-	-   A working definition of continuity in regards to film
+	-   A working definition of continuity in regards to film.

-	-   A list of the types of continuity that should be present in film ([types of continuity resource](https://www.videomaker.com/article/7468-edit-suite-five-types-of-continuity))
+	-   A list of the types of continuity that should be present in film ([types of continuity resource](https://www.videomaker.com/article/7468-edit-suite-five-types-of-continuity)).
 		1. Continuity of Information

 		   - Breaks in the continuity of information often occur when shots are spaced out between one another, and directors and actors have forgotten small details that an audience member may quickly notice.